What is Generative AI: Exploring Examples, Use Cases, and Models

 Generative AI models work by learning the patterns in a dataset and then using that knowledge to create new content similar to the original data.
 These models are ‘trained’ (by feeding them the datasets) to facilitate this learning.

+The follow-up question is: how do you develop generative AI models?
+So, there are various methods/techniques that you can use to develop a generative AI model.
 Depending on the type of data set being used and the desired outcome, generative AI training techniques can involve deep learning, adversarial learning, reinforcement learning, and more.

 #1.
 Generative Adversarial Networks (GANs)